wp-plugins/fb-linkedin-resume/readme.txt

 2. A part of the resulting page

 == Changelog ==

+= 2.7 =
+* accept-language header is automatically sent to linkedin, according to the "lang" parameter
+* fb_linkedin_resume_courses shortcode was added.
+* fb_linkedin_resume_organizations shortcode was added.

 = 2.6 =
 * skills are now printed with the proficiency (you've to mouse over the skill